-If you are interested in the relationship between nature, faith and well-being Fr Mark Ciantar is the one to talk to.
+If you are interested in the relationship between faith and farming Fr Mark Ciantar is the one to talk to.
 Born and bred in the densely populated town of Ħamrun, Fr Mark Ciantar realised his dream when in 2007 he moved to the fields of Marsascala in the southern part of Malta, where he joined forces with four others and started an open community based on the principles of sustainable living.
 They grow their own food and their house, Frate Jacoba House, is also home to adolescent and young people who are passing through a difficult phase in their life, especially the challenge of homelessness.
 From Frate Jacoba House in Marsascala, Malta…

 Farming as physical and spiritual nourishment

 Fr Mark has cherished nature since he was a young boy.
 “I remember keeping all sorts of pets at home and a small roof garden.
 I then chose biology at school and that was it.
-My interest grew with me and I wanted to become a biology teacher.
+My interest grew with me and I wanted to become a biology teacher.”

 Fr Mark sees farming as a way to physically sustain his community by providing food and also as a means of spiritual nourishment: “Farming provides an opportunity to our youngsters to discover the beauty of touching crops covered with morning dew, savouring the sweet smell of freshly ploughed soil, gazing with awe at honey bees working tirelessly on myriads of multi-coloured flowers.
 This is our way of sharing the gospel message with all, especially the most needy.
 Our world is desperately craving for inner peace, and we want to give it freely.